auromh/berlin_restaurants/README.md

 - Routing: notebook containing all the optimization routes, getting directions from Here's API, visualizing the results on a map and exporting several pickle and csv files.
 - data: folder where all pickle and csv files are being exported to
 - input: folder that contains two csv files needed in the data-prep notebook
+- visualizations: folder containing screenshots of the graphs made with plotly express (they aren't rendered in github)

 ## 4. Sources
 - [Foursquare's API](https://de.foursquare.com) for getting a dataset of restaurants